Lombiq/GitHub-Actions/Docs/Workflows/Productivity/AssetLinting.md

             src/Themes/Lombiq.BaseTheme/Lombiq.BaseTheme.Native.Samples,
 ```

-This will lint the files in _wwwroot/js_ and _wwwwroot/css_ respectively.
+This will lint the files in _wwwroot/js_ and _wwwwroot/css_ folders under the given folders, respectively.
 If you need linting in a different directory, you can also append `:{relative path or glob pattern}` after each project directory path.
 For example to lint scripts in the project root:

 ```yaml
     asset-linting: